Cozumel Dive Operators

 The slow boats are fine if you want a nice leisurely sun filled day.
 If you’re a part of a large group that wants to dive and socialize together, it’s a great choice.
 But be warned that you will tend to spend more time on top of the water than in it.
 And if you are alone or in a small group, you will find that the more divers on a boat the more likely that some are going to be novices or (even worse) just plain jerks that might limit or compromise your experience.

-If you want to get to the reef quickly and dive in a smaller group, opt for the "fast" boat trips.
-They will cost $4 per day more but you will find yourself with a shorter boat ride and in a group of four to seven divers.
+If you want to get to the reef quickly and dive in a smaller group, opt for the “fast” boat trips.
+They will cost $6 more for morning fast boats but you will find yourself with a shorter boat ride and in a group of four to seven divers.
 Since Dive Paradise allows (with some limitations) the divers on board each boat to select dive sites, a group of four divers on a fast boat can usually dictate the reefs they want to see.
 The fast boats also allow easier access to some of the more interesting distant dive sites that prove difficult to reach on the slow boats.

 The price of the packages that Dive Paradise sells through magazine ads or tour operators almost always are based on the slow boats.
 If you want the fast boat trips it will cost you slightly more than the advertised price.
 If you reserve fast boats as a part of a package before you come down, make sure you get this confirmed in writing and take the confirmation with you to the dive shop on your first visit.
 If you find you’ve reserved slow boats and would prefer the fast, you can upgrade your package at the dive shop.
 It will cost a little more but if it’s what you want, the small extra cost is worth it.
 Even if you haven’t pre-booked a dive package, you should be able to negotiate a discount of 10-15% if you’re willing to book 3 or more dives when you arrive at the shop.